apshen/arageli/readme.txt

 5. Known issues/bugs

 Here is a list of documented bugs that is related to this release and which you can monitor at http://sourceforge.net.

-All these bugs can be found in special group "Release 2.2.9".
+    [  THE FOLLOWING LIST OF BUGS ISN'T MAINTAINED ON THE REGULAR      ] [  BASE FOR TRUNK AND MAY BE OUT OF DATE -- UPDATE BEFORE RELEASE  ]

     #3018788 -- A lot of warning coming from big_int::from_native_int
     #2870186 -- Arageli::vector uses old iterators after unique call